 Digital X-Rays: 6 Reasons Why Going Digital Makes Sense

-The world today is leveraging major technological breakthroughs to stay competitive and ensure smooth running of our complex lives.
+The world today is leveraging major technological breakthroughs to stay competitive and ensure the smooth running of our complex lives.
 One such important innovation is Digital X-rays.
 Considered as the most important diagnostic tool used by dentists for inspecting and evaluating our oral health, the world is singing praise for this new state-of-the-art development.

-While the conventional X-ray film has been used for decades as the primary method for practitioners to keep a regular watch over patient’s dental problems, digital X-rays or digital radiography technology has empowered them to progress even further.
+While the conventional X-ray film has been used for decades as the primary method for practitioners to keep a regular watch over patient’s dental problems, digital X-rays or digital radiography technology have empowered them to progress even further.

 Radiology first came into light with the introduction of X-rays by a German physicist – Wilhelm Rontgen – in the year 1895.
 The famous expert examined the image of his wife’s hand wearing a ring.
-Ever since this remarkable accomplishment, the medical science has continued to expand its horizons surpassing many technological boundaries.
+Ever since this remarkable accomplishment, medical science has continued to expand its horizons surpassing many technological boundaries.

 Why Digital X-ray Centers Are Turning into a Reality

 Previously, the dental practitioners were exposed to the traditional light-sensitive X-ray film method, where an image was captured in photographic film and then developed.
 However, with the evolution of this novel technology, many hospitals and clinics have upgraded their X-ray machines to digital imaging.
 Such machines make use of a digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the X-ray copy of your jaw.